-In the never-ending quest to be the best carrier around, only one can emerge victoriously.
-This time around, we’re pitting high-tech newcomer Google Fi against one of the oldest carriers around, AT&T. Will the unique MVNO have what it takes to outperform Big Blue?
+In the climb to the top of the US carrier mountain, only one can emerge victoriously.
+This time around, we’re pitting Google’s powerful upstart, Fi, against one of the oldest carriers around, AT&T. Will the unique MVNO have what it takes to outperform Big Blue?
 Let’s find out in our Google Fi vs AT&T showdown.

 We’ve set our sights on the plans, perks, promotions, and coverage in this head-to-head battle.
 If you want to see how Verizon stood up against Google Fi, read more here.
 Now, let’s get into the details.